-What is bottom line for those of us that don’t have a PhD in Molecular biology?
+What is the bottom line for those of us that don’t have a Ph.D. in Molecular biology?
 We still won’t have rapid testing for awhile.
 It isn’t some dark super cosmic conspiracy plan for dissemination of population by not testing.
 It boils down to the fact that we have once again been caught with our pants down….insufficient preparation.
 I’ll be fair and also say that each new virus requires its own specific test.
-But that oversimpifies the issue.
-Until we can have proper rapid testing on site wherever there are people who have been symptomatic or exposed, we are all at invisible risk.
+But that oversimplifies the issue.
+Until we can have proper rapid testing on-site wherever there are people who have been symptomatic or exposed, we are all at invisible risk.
 This bug can fool everyone.

 So rug up, pour yourself a glass of wine, or herbal tea, and wait it out.
-Wash your hands a hundred times a day, singing happy birthday song twice (that is real research proven info), spray or wash down door knobs, handles, and yes wear an N95 mask if you are in a crowded place.
-An N95 has a hepa filter inside the mask.
+Wash your hands a hundred times a day, singing a happy birthday song twice (that is real research-proven info), spray or wash down doorknobs, handles, and yes wear an N95 mask if you are in a crowded place.
+An N95 has a HEPA filter inside the mask.
 They are the ones that vaguely make one look like Porky Pig.
-But there are restrictions of time use and proper installation.
+But there are restrictions on time use and proper installation.
 They won’t last for days and they won’t help if they are not placed tightly on the face.
 Scenes of people in line with masks below their noses ….well….need I say more?